 One of the more well-equipped heat gun kits on the market, especially if you’re looking to do a project like DIY paint stripping for furniture restoration, or if you need angled or focused heat for melting wire insulation, this heat gun from Cartman functions well, getting up to temp quickly and cooling off quickly in between uses.
 It offers two heat settings, either 750-degrees F or 1000 degrees F.

 It comes with six accessories including four different nozzle attachments and two dedicated paint scraping tools.
 It also comes with a handy carrying case for travel.
 Like many electric heat guns, it may give off smoke when first started; this should diminish and go away after one or two uses, but it’s suggested you warm it up on the low setting first, preferably in a ventilated area with cool ambient temperature.
-A heat gun and the best wire strippers are an electricians best friend.
+Another heat gun worth checking out the the Dewalt D26950, a heat gun with safety features like built-in overload protection by automatically shutting down the heating element in certain situations.
+Dewalt makes other great heat guns as well, including one with an LCD display, a cordless one, etc. A heat gun and the best wire strippers are an electricians best friend.

 How We Decided